It all started with

 Imagine two children bouncing off the walls trying to peek down the stairs to see if the tree was there.

-Eureka!!
 There it was!!
-Lucky for him, she didn’t just let go in her excitement but hoisted him back up so they could awaken their parents with the great news that Christmas had arrived.
+Lucky for Little Brother, Barbara didn’t just let go in her excitement but hoisted him back up so they could awaken their parents with the great news that Christmas had arrived.

 In the Beginning…